mojolicious/mojo.js/docs/Cheatsheet.md

 const app = ctx.app;
 ```

-The `render` method is the most common way to generate a response.
+The `ctx.render()` method is the most common way to generate a response.

 ```js
 // Create a response from a string